pingcap/docs-tidb-operator/en/scale-a-tidb-cluster.md

 ### Horizontally scale PD, TiKV, and TiDB

 To scale PD, TiKV, or TiDB horizontally, use kubectl to modify `spec.pd.replicas`, `spec.tikv.replicas`, and `spec.tidb.replicas` in the `TidbCluster` object of the cluster to a desired value.
-You can modify the values in the local file or using online command.

 1. Modify the `replicas` value of a component as needed.
-For example, running the following command can dynamically configure the `replicas` value of PD to 3:
+For example, configure the `replicas` value of PD to 3:

     {{< copyable "shell-regular" >}}